The Sony a7rII restored my faith in photography 🙂

 - Do you do a lot of landscape photography?

 After using the Sony a7rII for a while, I can safely say I use the monitor a lot.
-Before I owned this camera, if you criticised the battery life of the 5d mk III when using live view, I would have said “who cares?”, “who uses live view? or “everyone uses the viewfinder”.
-For no good reason, this is partly true: DSLRs have terrible autofocus when using live view and they rarely have tiltable screens unlike the Sony a7rII.
+Before I owned this camera, if you criticised the battery life of the 5D mk III when using live view, I would have said “who cares?”, “who uses live view? or “everyone uses the viewfinder”.
+DSLRs have terrible autofocus when using live view and they rarely have tiltable screens unlike the Sony a7rII.
 There are definitely advantages to using the screen on the back of a camera when shooting landscape photographs.
+I’d viewed this from the perspective of a DSLR, but upon owning the Sony a7rII since release, I can say that my perspective has changed.

 As a side note, the Sony a7rII comes with a tool that lets you fix a cable to the camera.
 The instruction manual says it’s for HDMI and while this is true, it doesn’t mention that it also clamps power cords.
 This is great news as far as I am concerned.